djudd/human-name/README.md

 Ruby bindings using the `ffi` gem are available at [github.com/djudd/human-name-rb](https://github.com/djudd/human-name-rb)

-Python bindings are planned, but not yet available.
+Python bindings using the `ctypes` module are available at [github.com/djudd/human-name-py](https://github.com/djudd/human-name-py)

 # Credit